walsonFerrao/walsonFerrao/README.md

 <h2>About Me:</h2>

 <p >
-  Hello.
-I am Walson Ferrao from Mangalore, India.
-I am a passionate and creative web developer.
+ Hi, I'm Walson Ferrao, a web and React Native developer based in Mangalore, India.
+I specialize in building applications with clean, intuitive, and visually appealing interfaces that deliver exceptional user experiences.
+I have a passion for exploring new technologies and concepts in web and React Native development, constantly striving to bring creative ideas to life in my projects.

-  I enjoy creating fully functional web applications.
-I thrive to improve by working on projects where I can Implement my skills.
+I look forward to collaborating with industry experts, learning from their expertise, and continually evolving as a developer.
 </p>
 <p>
-I am skilled in HTML, CSS, Javascript,ReactJS,React Native,Redux, React Router, Node, Mongodb, Express.
+I am skilled in React Native, HTML, CSS, Javascript,ReactJS, Redux, React Router, Node, Express.
 I am good in data structure and algorithms.
 </p>
 <p>Apart from coding I like Travelling🏕️, Reading books 📕 and 3D designing🏂</p>